meta-llama/llama-stack-client-swift/README.md

 llama-stack-client-swift brings the inference and agents APIs of [Llama Stack](https://github.com/meta-llama/llama-stack) to iOS.

+**Update: January 27, 2025** The llama-stack-client-swift SDK version has been updated to 0.1.0, working with Llama Stack 0.1.0.

 ## Features

 - **Inference & Agents:** Leverage remote Llama Stack distributions for inference, code execution, and safety.
 - **Custom Tool Calling:**  Provide Swift tools that Llama agents can understand and use.

-## Quick Demo
+## iOS Demos
-See [here](https://github.com/meta-llama/llama-stack-apps/tree/ios_demo/examples/ios_quick_demo/iOSQuickDemo) for a complete iOS demo ([video](https://drive.google.com/file/d/1HnME3VmsYlyeFgsIOMlxZy5c8S2xP4r4/view?usp=sharing)) using a remote Llama Stack server for inferencing.
+See [here](https://github.com/meta-llama/llama-stack-apps/tree/main/examples/ios_quick_demo) for a quick iOS demo ([video](https://drive.google.com/file/d/1HnME3VmsYlyeFgsIOMlxZy5c8S2xP4r4/view?usp=sharing)) using a remote Llama Stack server for inferencing.

+For a more advanced demo using the Llama Stack Agent API and custom tool calling feature, see the [iOS Calendar Assistant demo](https://github.com/meta-llama/llama-stack-apps/tree/main/examples/ios_calendar_assistant).

 ## Installation

 1. Click "Xcode > File > Add Package Dependencies...".

-2. Add this repo URL at the top right: `https://github.com/meta-llama/llama-stack-client-swift`.
+2. Add this repo URL at the top right: `https://github.com/meta-llama/llama-stack-client-swift` and 0.1.0 in the Dependency Rule, then click Add Package.

 3. Select and add `llama-stack-client-swift` to your app target.